adolgert/test-scientific-code/docs/outline.md

   b.
 Use statistics in your tests.

   c.
 Find bounds and measure them statistically.

-Fix seeds.
+    * Fix seeds.

+    * Look for determinism, eg. ordering from hash in a dictionary.

+    * Empirical distributions.

   d.
 It's not foolproof to run 20 tests, but no test is foolproof.